npjd/htn-backend-take-home/README.md

 npm start
 ```

 This will automatically create a DB locally.
-Apollo playground will also be running; you can interact with it at http://localhost:4000/
+Apollo Playground will also be running; you can interact with it at http://localhost:4000/

 ## Tests